February 3, 2023, by Brigitte Nerlich

 Over the last ten years, a lot has happened in the world, most of it bad.
 So, I wrote for example about Trump and alternative facts, about Brexit and buses and of course climate change, an issue that has become ever more urgent over time.

 I also used the blog to write about other projects, in particular relating to climate change, synthetic biology, nanotechnology and gene drive.
-I covered many other topics too, not funded by anybody, such as epigenetics, monkeypox, space exploration, history of science and science communication, science and art, science and literature, images and visualisation, artificial intelligence, Covid-19, and also explored difficult concepts (such as co-production, imaginaries, the deficit model, citizen science, impact, evidence, responsible research and innovation) and so on… I have collected most of these posts in a vaguely thematic fashion in this wakelet.
+I covered many other topics too, not funded by anybody, such as epigenetics, monkeypox, space exploration, history of science and science communication, science and art, science and literature, images and visualisation, artificial intelligence, Covid-19, and also explored difficult concepts used in science and technology studies (such as co-production, imaginaries, the deficit model, citizen science, impact, evidence, responsible research and innovation) and so on… I have collected most of these posts in a vaguely thematic fashion in this wakelet.

 One topic runs through almost all of my posts, and that is metaphor; how it shapes and structures, guides and also distorts, the ways we think and talk about various issues in science and society, from climate change to chatbots.